 Do trade remedies function to raise tariffs and create barriers, in part to reduce deficits and in part to gain leverage (which we otherwise have lost in World Trade Organization negotiations and free trade agreements)?
 Or, are they necessary remedial responses to injury to our domestic industries owing to trade agreement violations, dumping, and other illegal actions?

 On Friday, July 21, in the Rayburn House Office building, the Georgetown Center for Business and Public Policy hosted a Georgetown on the Hill policy forum discussing such questions surrounding international trade.
-A panel of experts discussed the impact of restrictive measures in a dynamic forum.
-The forum was moderated by J. Robert Vastine, Senior Industry Fellow, Georgetown Center for Business and Public Policy.
+A panel of experts discussed the impact of restrictive measures in a dynamic forum and with Q&A. The forum was moderated by J. Robert Vastine (remarks begin at 2:32), Senior Industry Fellow, Georgetown Center for Business and Public Policy.
 Panelists included:

 This policy forum is part of the Georgetown Center for Business and Public Policy's Georgetown on the Hill series at which we convene policymakers, academics, and industry experts to discuss important economic policy issues of the day.